Audio Protection & Error Recovery

 Circuit Breaker Pattern

-The client implements a circuit breaker to prevent cascading failures during service outages.
+It´s recommended to implement a circuit breaker to prevent cascading failures during service outages.

 Configuration